phx/covid/README.md

 You can change the state number in the script to reflect the number of your state from the [covidtracking.com API](https://covidtracking.com/api/).

-The script runs in an infinite loop, pulling API data every hour.
+The script runs in an infinite loop, pulling API data every 5 minutes.
 It can be killed with Ctrl-C.

 If you specify an output file, it will write the results to that file in HTML format.
 I did this so I could host it at an Nginx document root on my local network.